rsadsb/adsb_deku/README.md

 An ADS-B client for the terminal written in Rust.
 Radar connects to an ADS-B demodulation server and stores this info, allowing an operator to control the display of the data.

 - **Map Tab** - Plot currently detected aircraft on lat/long grid.
-Add known locations with `--cities` option.
+Add known locations with `--locations` option.
 - **Coverage Tab** - Plot all detected aircraft lat/long positions since starting radar.
 Features grayscale heatmap.
 - **Aircraft Tab** - Show detailed table of information about currently detected aircraft.
 Set aircraft position as center lat/long.
 - **gpsd** - Derive lat/long from a gpsd instance using `--gpsd` flag.